marcpabst/hugo-maps/exampleSite/content/_index.md

 {{< map name="theme_map" style="darkmatter" height="200px" >}}

-## OS Styles
+## Custom Styles

 Ordnance Survey's OS Open Zoomstack covers the whole of Great Britain.
 It is not compatible with the OpenMapTiles styles.
+However, you can create a custom style using the [Maputnik editor](https://maputnik.github.io/editor/).
+You can even combine the OS Open Zoomstack with the OpenMapTiles sources.

-### Simple 3D (`os-simple-3d`)
+### CVL 3D (`cvl-3d`)

 {{< map name="os_theme_map" style="cvl-3d" height="200px" >}}